Manfred Kurzer

 Manfred Kurzer (born 10 January 1970 in West Berlin, West Germany) is a German sports shooter and Olympic champion.

+Professional career

-He won gold medal in 10 metre running target at the 2004 Summer Olympics in Athens.
+He won the gold medal in the 10 metre running target at the 2004 Summer Olympics in Athens.
 He placed sixth at the 2000 Summer Olympics.

+Personal life

-Is currently training soldiers of the army and lives in Frankfurt..
+He is currently training soldiers of the army and now lives in Frankfurt.